Berkshire Healthcare NHS FT RGB White LEFT

 What’s happening?

-• There is a meningococcal disease outbreak in Kent.
+• There is currently an outbreak of meningococcal disease (MenB) in Kent.

 Know the symptoms of meningitis